ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

    ![Pictures](pictures/variables.png)

+  > [!WARNING]
-   Keep in mind that writing interpolated strings comes with a few rules and limitations.
+  > Keep in mind that writing interpolated strings comes with a few rules and limitations.
 The width of a row is considered a unique parameter for each cash register.
 Therefore, certain symbols need to be added when you want to align or fill out fiscal receipt rows.

    * You should use the following operators to transfer interpolated strings to another row: